Minneapolis to pay $8.9M over Chauvin's actions before Floyd - KESQ

 John Pope Jr. will receive $7.5 million and Zoya Code will receive $1.375 million.
 The settlements were announced during a meeting of the Minneapolis City Council.

+“He should have been fired in 2017.
+He should have been held accountable in 2017,” Frey told reporters.

+Both lawsuits named Chauvin and several other officers.
+The lawsuits alleged police misconduct, excessive force, and racism — Pope and Code are Black; Chauvin is white.
+They also said the city knew that Chauvin had a record of misconduct but didn’t stop him.

-Bob Bennett, the attorney for Pope and Code, noted in a statement that other officers failed to intervene or report Chauvin, and police leaders allowed Chauvin to “field train and indoctrinate dozens of young MPD officers to his ways without fear of discipline or negative sanction and to continue his predatory ways for years.”
+Bob Bennett, an attorney for Pope and Code, noted that other officers failed to intervene or report Chauvin, and police leaders allowed Chauvin to keep working even though they had video evidence from body cameras of his wrongdoing.

-Council member Elliott Payne said what happened to Code and Pope were reminders of what happened to Floyd and rekindled those emotions.

-“And it’s actually not a Derek Chauvin problem.
-It’s an institution problem,” Payne said.
-He hoped the settlements “bring some closure to this era and is a stark reminder of the work we have lying ahead.”
+In edited body camera footage released Thursday by Bennett’s law firm, Pope is heard crying while lying on his stomach, his hands cuffed behind his back and Chauvin’s knee on his neck.

+“My neck really hurts,” he says more than once.
+At one point, the videos show the other officers in the room walked out after Pope began crying.

 Code, who has a history of homelessness and mental health problems, was arrested in June 2017 after she allegedly tried to strangle her mother with an extension cord.
 Pope was 14 in September 2017 when, according to his lawsuit, Chauvin subjected him to excessive force while responding to a domestic assault report.